Skip to Content

 • Teaching Methods

-The programme will equip you with cutting-edge quantitative and computational techniques and strategies used by leading firms.
-It will prepare you for future careers in a quantitative finance, trading or more general finance/FinTech environments.
+The programme will equip you with cutting-edge quantitative and computational analytical skills demanded by leading firms worldwide.
+It will prepare you for future careers in quantitative finance, trading or more general finance, FinTech and business consulting environments.
 The course bridges the gap between quantitative models and financial decision-making with many modules focusing on learning through simulation.

 Assessment